Japabu/spa-json/README.md

 ## Acknowledgements

 This project is inspired by and designed to work with the WirePlumber project.
 Special thanks to the WirePlumber community for their work on the SPA-JSON format and configuration system.

+## Project Generation

+This project was completely generated with the help of aider and Anthropic's language model.
+The entire codebase, documentation, and project structure were created through AI-assisted development, showcasing the potential of AI in software engineering.